How to adjust the volume of each app individually in Windows 11

 You can also access the volume mixer from Settings:

-From here you will have a much more advanced panel, where you can adjust not only the volume but also the output or input device (if you have multiple speakers or microphones connected) for each active application.
+From here you'll have a much more advanced panel , where you can adjust not only the volume but also the output or input device (if you have multiple speakers or microphones connected) for each active application.

 Advanced input and output device configuration

-One of the great advantages of the volume mixer in Windows 11 is the ability to assign a different output device to each application..
-For example, you can set the Chrome browser to play through the main speakers, while Spotify do it with a Bluetooth headset.
+One of the great advantages of the volume mixer in Windows 11 is the ability to assign a different output device to each application .
+For example, you can specify that the Chrome browser plays through the main speakers, while Spotify plays through Bluetooth headphones.

 To set this up: